The Sumerian Game: Legacy

 BOCES copyrighted The Sumerian Game in 1964.
-Following the creation of the second version of the game, the first segment was reprogrammed by Jimmer Leonard, a graduate student in Social Relations at Johns Hopkins University, for the IBM 1401, to be used at demonstrations at a terminal in the BOCES Research Center in Yorktown Heights, New York.
+The grants for the second version of the game were in part to create a "center of demonstration" at the BOCES Research Center in Yorktown Heights for computer-assisted instruction.
+To this end, following the creation of the second version of the game, the first segment was reprogrammed by Jimmer Leonard, a graduate student in Social Relations at Johns Hopkins University, for the IBM 1401, to be used at demonstrations at the BOCES Research Center.
+Further revisions to the other sections of the game were considered, but no further grants for the project were received and no further changes were made.
 The project was mentioned in Time and Life magazines in 1966.
-The game continued to be available by "special arrangement" with BOCES into at least the early 1970s.
+The game was made available to other schools by "special arrangement" with Westchester County BOCES into at least the early 1970s.
+In 1969, professor Herbert Hallworth of the University of Calgary reported that the computer science department there had recreated the game for the FOCAL programming language as an educational tool and was in the process of writing an assembly language version.

 In 1968, however, Digital Equipment Corporation (DEC) employee Doug Dyment gave a talk about computers in education at the University of Alberta, and after the talk a woman who had once seen The Sumerian Game described it to him.
 Dyment decided to recreate the game as an early program for the FOCAL programming language, recently developed at DEC, and programmed it for a DEC PDP-8 minicomputer.
 He named the result King of Sumeria.
 Needing the game to run in the smallest memory configuration available for the computer, he included only the first segment of the game.
 He also chose to rename the ruler to the more famous Babylonian king Hammurabi, misspelled as "Hamurabi".
 Dyment's game, sometimes retitled The Sumer Game, proved popular in the programming community: Jerry Pournelle recalled in 1989 that "half the people I know wrote a Hammurabi program back in the 1970s; for many, it was the first program they'd ever written in their lives".